BigBotherLinux/BigBother/README.md

 ## Getting started
 **⚠️INSTALL AT YOUR OWN RISK⚠️**

-**Torrent not available yet**

-~~Check the [github releases](https://github.com/BigBotherLinux/BigBother/releases) for torrent file which will include the ISO.
-Boot up the ISO, preferably in an Virtual Machine.~~
+Check the [github releases](https://github.com/BigBotherLinux/BigBother/releases) for torrent file which will include the ISO.
+Boot up the ISO, preferably in an Virtual Machine.

 You can [build from source](#building-from-source) with nix if you are interested.